sbragagnolo/bc-tutorial-2018/beginners1.md

 ### 2.2.
 Pre-defined Modifiers

-Modifiers affect the behaviour of a resource (e.g., function, attribute).
+Modifiers affect the behavior of a resource (e.g., function, attribute).
 In a function, the modifier is placed after its parameters definition.
 For an attribute, the modifier is placed after its type.
-The pre-defined modifiers that we can use are the following:
+The predefined modifiers that we can use are the following:

 * __Visibility modifiers__ - specifies who can access the resource.
 Each resource can only have one visibility modifier.
 Most of them can also be applied to contract's attributes as well.
 The term "visibility" is misleading because the resource (specially contract's attributes) is still visible, just not accessible.
     * __private__ - only the contract that defined a private resource can access it. __Extreme Caution:__ unlike other programming languages, a private attribute of a smart contract is still visible to anyone in the blockchain.
 Therefore, do not count on its invisibility to perform any action.